usgs/wdfn-blog/content/operationalpull.md

 very locally focused on a single hydrologic unit of data, while others will pull water data nationwide to serve their needs.
-The key distinction between Operationalized Pull and Explore and Download users is that Operationalized Pull users have used scripts or software to repeatedly access USGS API services to refresh their data sources as new data comes in.
+The key distinction between Operationalized Pull and Explore and Download users is that Operationalized Pull users use scripts or software to repeatedly access USGS API services which refresh their data sources as new data comes in.

 > "Right now, on one dev system, I'm using ... \[existing state\]